Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Orange Season in India: Month-by-Month Fruit Calendar

 Every December my kitchen counter fills up with Nagpur oranges.
 They are sweeter, cheaper, and juicier than at any other time of year.
 That is the magic of eating with the calendar.
-If you have ever wondered about the orange season in india, or which fruit to buy in any given month, this guide lays it out simply.
-I have built a month-by-month chart so you always know what is fresh, what is cheap, and what is worth juicing right now.
+If you have ever wondered about the orange season in india, or which fruit to buy in any month, this guide makes it simple.
+I made a chart for each month.
+It shows what is fresh.
+It shows what is cheap.
+It shows what is good for juicing right now.

-India grows a huge range of fruit across the year.
+India grows many types of fruit all year long.
 You just need to know the timing.
-Below you will find the orange window first, then a full calendar, then the best picks for winter, summer, and the monsoon.
+Below you will find the orange window first.
+Then you will find a full calendar.
+Then you will find the best picks for winter.
+You will also find picks for summer and monsoon.

 When Is Orange Season in India?

-The orange season in India runs mainly from October to April, according to APEDA.
-The peak for sweet Nagpur oranges falls in the winter months of December, January, and February.
-A second, smaller mandarin crop appears around the monsoon in some regions, but winter is when oranges are at their best and cheapest.
+The orange season in India runs from October to April.
+This is according to APEDA.
+The peak for sweet Nagpur oranges falls in winter months.
+These months are December, January, and February.
+A second, smaller mandarin crop appears around the monsoon.
+This happens in some regions.
+But winter is when oranges are at their best.
+Winter is also when they are cheapest.

-APEDA data: India's orange harvest runs mainly from October to April, a broad national window across growing regions — APEDA Market Intelligence Cell, 2025.
+APEDA data: India's orange harvest runs mainly from October to April.
+This is a broad national window across growing regions.
+This information comes from APEDA Market Intelligence Cell, 2025.

 A fresh orange is not just tasty.
 It is one of the easiest ways to hit your daily vitamin C. We will come back to why seasonal fruit beats off-season fruit later in this guide.